soatok/mastodon-e2ee-specification/components/secret-keys/passphrase-protect.md

    * IKM = export_key
    * info = `SoatokE2EEProposalV1-PBKW-Encrypt` followed by `N1`
    * salt = NULL
-   * length = 48
+   * length = 44
    * The first 32 bytes of output will be the encryption key, `Ek`
-   * The remaining 32 bytes of output will be the derived nonce, `N2`
+   * The remaining 12 bytes of output will be the derived nonce, `N2`
-6. Decrypt the payload using AES-256 in Counter Mode (AES-256-CTR)
+6. Decrypt the payload using ChaCha20
    * Message = `C`
    * Nonce = `N2`
    * Key = `Ek`